-Cleadon and District Rotary Club celebrate their 25th. anniversary this year.
-Our very active club meets every Monday evening at 7-15 for 7-30 p.m. at the Littlehaven Hotel, River Drive, South Shields.
+Cleadon and District Rotary Club meet every Monday evening at 7-15 for 7-30 p.m. at the Littlehaven Hotel, River Drive, South Shields.
 Except on bank Holidays or during the month of August when the Club is in recess.

-The Second meeting in the month is usually taken up with club business, with speakers or entertainment at the remaining meetings.
+The Second meeting in the month is usually taken up with club business, with speakers or some form of entertainment at the remaining meetings.

 Visitors are requested to contact the Club Registrar, Mel Baker, on 0191 4553627 before 1-00 p.m. on the day of the meeting wherever possible in order to ensure that adequate catering and seating arrangements are provided.

 The Club was born of South Shields, Jarrow and Whitley Bay Rotary Clubs in 1988, It was chartered in February 1989.
 The early officers were mainly ex-Round Tablers which has resulted in the club’s pleasantly relaxed and informal atmosphere.